criblio/appscope/test/testContainers/README.md

   test installs their own version of the `scope-test` command.

-* We _cache_ the container images in Docker Hub repositories for each test named `criblci/scope-${TEST}-it`.
+* We _cache_ the container images in Docker Hub repositories for each test named `scopeci/scope-${TEST}-it`.
 The Makefile will pull them down and use them to speed up building the local versions.
-We used `make push` to push them back up to Docker Hub.
+We use `make push` to push them back up to Docker Hub.

-  We use `README.${TEST}.md` files if found in this directory to update the "Overview" tab for the repository.

 ## Execution